hansonxyz/btrdupd/README.md

 - **Low System Impact**: Single threaded process using nice, ionice, and low ram, for low system impact
 - **BTRFS Transaction Log Monitoring**:  Passively detects file changes without the overhead of inotifywait, or the resource impact of file system scans
 - **Automatic Backoff from continuously modified files**: Intellegently avoids hashing and deduplication of files which are being actively modified, such as open databases
-- **Fast Snapshot Deduplication**: Can deduplicate copies of a file in snapshots
+- **Fast Snapshot Deduplication**: Deduplicate copies of a file that are also in snapshots
-- **Maintenance Window**: Can limit heavy io tasks like deduplication to a range of hours of the day
+- **Maintenance Window**: Limit heavy io tasks like deduplication to a range of hours of the day
 - **Safe Operation**: Uses `duperemove` for verified, safe deduplication

 ## How It Works